America's poor becoming more destitute under Trump: U.N. expert

 The tax overhaul, which sailed through the Republican-controlled U.S. Congress in December, permanently cut the top corporate rate to 21 percent from 35 percent.
 Tax cuts for individuals, however, are temporary and expire after 2025.

-Trump has said they will lead to more take-home pay for workers and have touted bonuses some workers received from their employers as evidence the law is working.
+Trump has said they will lead to more take-home pay for workers and has touted bonuses some workers received from their employers as evidence the law is working.

 Alston dismissed allegations of widespread fraud in the welfare system and criticized the U.S. criminal justice system.
 It sets large bail bonds for a defendant seeking to go free pending trial, meaning wealthy suspects can afford bail while the poor remain in custody, often losing their jobs, he said.